IN LOVING MEMORY OF ONEL ECCLESIASTE

 Through Education

-In honor of Onel Ecclesiaste’s lifelong dedication to service and education, you can make a gift to support the College Mixte Le Rameau Scholarship Fund, the organization he co-founded with Suzie to provide full tuition scholarships to children in Haiti.
+In honor of Onel Ecclesiaste’s lifelong dedication to service and education, you can make a gift to support the College Mixte Le Rameau Scholarship Fund, the organization he co-founded with his wife Suzie to provide full tuition scholarships to children in Haiti.

 Your gift ensures that children who otherwise might not have had the chance receive the gift of education and the foundation for a brighter future.